-The US space agency is all set to launch its Double Asteroid Redirection Test (DART) spacecraft, intended to deliberately crash into an asteroid, on Wednesday.
+The US space agency is all set to launch its Double Asteroid Redirection Test (DART) spacecraft on Wednesday, intended to deliberately crash into an asteroid.

 The DART spacecraft is designed to impact an asteroid as a test of technology to see if it can change the motion of an asteroid in space.
 The mission aims to see if intentionally crashing a spacecraft into an asteroid is an effective way to change its course if an Earth-threatening asteroid is discovered in the future.